Njörðr: Gylfaginning

-High states that afterward Skaði went back up to the mountains to Þrymheimr and recites a stanza where Skaði skis around, hunts animals with a bow, and lives in her fathers old house.
+High states that afterward Skaði went back up to the mountains to Þrymheimr and recites a stanza in which Skaði skis around, hunts animals with a bow, and lives in her father's former residence.
 Chapter 24 begins, which describes Njörðr as the father of two beautiful and powerful children: Freyr and Freyja.
 In chapter 37, after Freyr has spotted the beautiful jötunn Gerðr, he becomes overcome with sorrow, and refuses to sleep, drink, or talk.
 Njörðr then sends for Skírnir to find out who he seems to be so angry at, and, not looking forward to being treated roughly, Skírnir reluctantly goes to Freyr.